THUNER-project/THUNER/docs/source/introduction.rst

    detection, grouping, tagging and analysis techniques, allowing methodological choices to be set and recorded before each tracking run.
 The overarching goal is to simplify sensitivity testing and facilitate reproducibility.
+#. **To provide comprehensive visualization tools.** Because object tracking
+   methodologies can be ambiguous, algorithms and outputs should be carefully scrutinized by human experts.
+THUNER therefore aspires to provide comprehensive visualization tools illustrating how the algorithms themselves are functioning, and the results of tracking runs.
 #. **To support multiple coordinate systems.** While small radar domains can be
    processed in cartesian coordinates, larger area domains require other coordinates, e.g. geographic.
 #. **To support large datasets.** High resolution radar mosaic and model datasets
    require parallelisation to be processed efficiently.

 Design
 -----------------------------------------------------------------------------------